 Testing common user behaviors on your site, especially if you have a strong global customer base, can be a major challenge, especially given the rapid pace demanded by continuous integration and deployment.
 Synthetics monitoring provides a solution, allowing you to routinely evaluate your website using simulated global user behavior.
 You can even create alerts to let you know when performance flags, so you can resolve issues faster.

 Your synthetic monitor sends real, Selenium-powered Google Chrome browsers to your site from locations around the world to ensure your content is always up, everywhere.
-A possible element in your integration testing, monitors can be quickly assembled in New Relic One using a set of no-code steps that capture user behavior.
+A possible element in your integration testing, monitors can be quickly assembled in New Relic using a set of no-code steps that capture user behavior.
 Ready to learn how?
-Let’s review the types of monitoring capabilities provided in New Relic One.
+Let’s review the types of monitoring capabilities provided in New Relic.

 New Relic offers the listed synthetic monitoring capabilities: